 Any TCP packet containing specified flags (their value is 1) meet the condition.
-Flags which are not used in the specification are ignored.
+Flags not used in the specification are ignored.

-Individual flags of the tcpfl variable can be marked either by the + symbol (the flag is enabled) or by the - symbol (flag disabled).
-All conditions are flagged by the default unless any of these symbols is used.
+Individual flags of the tcpfl variable can be marked either by the + symbol (the flag is enabled) or by the - symbol (the flag is disabled).
+All conditions are flagged by default unless one of these symbols is used.

-Example: The tcpfl = SYN +ACK -RST expression will be met by any packet flagged by SYN and ACK and with disabled RST flag.
+Example: The tcpfl = SYN + ACK - RST expression is met by any packet flagged by SYN and ACK that has a disabled RST flag.